-Carinal Sean O’Malley and the Catholic Church need to stop the fear-mongering so Massachusetts can have an honest debate about physician-assisted suicide
+Cardinal Sean O’Malley and the Catholic Church need to stop the fear-mongering so Massachusetts can have an honest debate about physician-assisted suicide.

 After a fall at his Florida retirement home, Lester Angell was robbed of any mobility not already lost to metastatic prostate cancer.
 An impending hospital admission promised to steal what little autonomy the 81-year-old had left.
 As the last act of an independent but terminally ill man, Angell took control of the time and circumstances of his death by reaching into his nightstand and pulling out a pistol.

 “No one should have to die alone that way,” says his daughter, Dr. Marcia Angell, a senior lecturer in social medicine at Harvard Medical School.
 Fourteen years after she wrote about his death in the New England Journal of Medicine, Angell is certain her father would have lived longer and met a more peaceful end if, rather than a gun, he’d had a prescription on his nightstand.
 “It was wrong that medicine abandoned him then, and it’s wrong now,” she says.

 Today Angell is helping lead the drive to place physician-assisted suicide on the Massachusetts ballot next November.
 Hundreds of volunteers are buttonholing voters outside grocery stores across the state, collecting the 70,000 signatures necessary to put the measure on the 2012 ballot.
 If the initiative passes, we’ll join Oregon and Washington as the only states that allow physician-assisted suicide.